dart-lang/leak_tracker/pkgs/leak_tracker_testing/README.md

 ## What is this?

-This package contains the test-only leak tracking APIs.
+This package contains the test-only leak tracking APIs for pure dart projects.

 They are separated from `leak_tracker` to make sure testing code is not used in production.